reenas/tlo-task/task1.md

 const todoList = () =>
 all = []

-Here, we will keep the list of all todos inside the all array.
-A Todo, would have three properties: title, dueDate, completed (of type boolean).
+Here, an array called all is defined which lists all the elements of todo function .

+Inside the function three boolean type item are defined namely title, dueDate, completed.oolean).
 And inside the all array, we will store Todos as an object.
 For ex. { title: 'I need to go to gym', dueDate: '22-06-2022', completed: false }

 Next, let's define the add() function.